 Primary pulmonary melanoma

 In adults, most upper airway tumors are malignant.1-4 Extremely rare, their incidence is much lower than carcinomas of the larynx and lung.
 In fact, upper airway tumors account for fewer than 0.2% of all respiratory tract malignancies.5 The malignant epithelial tumors squamous cell carcinomas (SCCs) and adenoid cystic carcinomas (ACCs) are the most common primary tracheal malignancies, followed by carcinoid and mucoepidermoid carcinomas.1-4,6-12 Benign tumors represent a wide variety of histologic types.
 The most common are squamous papilloma, pleomorphic adenoma, and benign cartilaginous tumors.3

-Although SCC usually occurs in lobar and segmental bronchi, it is the most common neoplasm of the trachea and mainstem bronchi.3,8,13 SCC of the trachea occurs most commonly in males between the ages of 50 and 70 years and is associated with cigarette smoking.2,3,14 SCC has papillary ...
+Although SCC usually occurs in lobar and segmental bronchi, it is the most common neoplasm of the trachea and mainstem bronchi.3,8,13 SCC of the trachea occurs most commonly in males between the ages of 50 and 70 years and is associated with cigarette smoking.2,3,14 SCC has papillary and basaloid variants and ...